ZE3kr/Full-Site-Cache-for-KeyCDN/README.md

 The website of this plugin (also is an example website using this plugin): [keycdn.tlo.one](https://keycdn.tlo.one/)

 This plugin can help you to use KeyCDN on your WordPress, not only your Media and CSS, but also all HTML page.
-This plugins can automatically purge the page that need to update, when you publish a page or post.
+This plugin can automatically purge the page that needs to update when you publish a page or post.

 Require: